Campus-Advisors/github-education-teacher-training-aqshuno/README.md

-# Welcome to GitHub Education Teacher Training
+# Welcome to Git training
-Welcome to GitHub Education Teacher Training.
-We’re so happy you’re here!
+Welcome to Gi training.

 In this training, you will be presented with a mix of video lessons and assignments.
 All videos and assignments can be found in this repository under their respective modules.